fayazfazul97/demo/README.md

 Scores an inbound request backlog and recommends a reactive / proactive capacity split for next quarter.

-The design principle: Claude reads, a human decides, code does the arithmetic.
+The design principle: the AI model reads, a human decides, code does the arithmetic.

 1. Ingest: reads the backlog CSV (handles the cp1252 encoding of the companion file).
 2. AI pass: one API call with the whole backlog.
-Claude proposes root-cause clusters, severity, confidence, classification, what each proactive item would retire, and flags contradictions.
+The model proposes root-cause clusters, severity, confidence, classification, what each proactive item would retire, and flags contradictions.
 It is instructed not to score.
 Output is schema-enforced via a forced tool call and cached to `cache/ai_pass.json`.
-3. Review: every proposed tag is editable in a table.
+3. Review: the prompt can be edited before the AI pass runs.
+Every proposed tag is editable in a table.
 Scoring weights are sliders in the sidebar.
 Results update live.
 4. Finalise: locks the tags, produces the scored CSV, a markdown summary, a diff log of every field the reviewer changed from the AI proposal, and the finalised tags + config as JSON.

 ## Run